-The assessment and evaluation process of accreditation of a diploma engineering programme is based on 9 broad criteria developed through a participatory process involving experts from reputed national-level technical institutions, industries, R&D organisations and professional bodies.
+The assessment and evaluation process of accreditation of an engineering programme is based on 9 broad criteria developed through a participatory process involving experts from reputed national-level technical institutions, industries, R&D organisations and professional bodies.
+Reference is also made to accreditation criteria adopted by the Washington Accord signatories.
 Each criterion relates to a major feature of institutional activity and its effectiveness.
 The criteria has been formulated in terms of parameters, including quantitative measurements that have been designed for maximally objective assessment of each feature.

-A diploma engineering programme in order to be accredited or re-accredited shall have to satisfy all the criteria during the full term of accreditation.
-The educational institution should periodically review the strengths and weaknesses of the programme and seek to improve standards and quality continually, and to address deficiencies, if any aspect falls short of the standards set by the accreditation criteria.
+An engineering programme to be accredited or re-accredited has to satisfy all the criteria during the full term of accreditation.
+The educational institution should periodically review the strengths and weaknesses of the programme and seek to improve standards and quality continually, and address deficiencies if any aspect falls short of the standards set by the accreditation criteria.
 During the full term of accreditation, the institutions are required to submit their annual self-assessment report to eNBA online.